terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/s4hana-bw4hana-standard/README.md

-# Power Virtual Server for SAP HANA solution to create SAP S4HANA or BW4HANA standard installation on PowerVS instances from IBM Cloud Catalog
+# IBM Power Virtual Server for SAP HANA solution to create SAP S4HANA or BW4HANA standard installation on PowerVS instances from IBM Cloud Catalog

-The Power Virtual Server for SAP HANA example automates the following tasks:
+# Summary
+## Summary Outcome:
+   SAP S/4HANA or SAP BW/4HANA in Standard installation configuration to IBM Power VS hosts'

+## Summary Tasks

 - Creates and configures one PowerVS instance for SAP HANA that is based on best practices.
 - Creates and configures One PowerVS instance for SAP NetWeaver that is based on best practices.